-NBA preseason opens with Raptors' protest during anthems
+NBA: Preseason opens with Raptors' protest during anthems

 The fist-raising protests recall the famous gesture by U.S. athletes Tommie Smith and John Carlos during a medal ceremony at the 1968 Olympic Games in Mexico City.

-(Reporting by Steve Keating in Toronto Editing by Ian Simpson and Tom Brown)
+Reporting by Steve Keating in Toronto; Editing by Ian Simpson and Muralikumar Anantharaman